wxt-dev/wxt/CONTRIBUTING.md

 ## Setup

-WXT uses `pnpm`, so make sure you have it installed.
+WXT uses `bun`, so make sure you have it installed.

 ```sh
 corepack enable